 On September 13, 2012, we filed with the U.S. Patent and Trademark Office requests for inter partes reexamination of five of the six patents asserted by Juniper in its original complaint.
 We did not file a request for reexamination on the withdrawn patent.
 The Patent and Trademark Office has since issued decisions on our requests for reexaminations.
 On October 19, 2012 and December 3, 2012, the Patent and Trademark Office granted our requests for reexamination as to three patents (the '459, '700 and '634 patents) rejecting a number of the claims asserted in the litigation, and on November 15, 2012 and 26, 2012, the Patent and Trademark Office denied our requests for reexamination as to two other patents (the '723 and '347 patents).
 We have the opportunity to seek review of these denials within the Patent and Trademark Office, and have done so with respect to one of the patents (the '723 patent).
+On June 20, 2013 and July 23, 2013, we filed with the U.S. Patent and Trademark Office granted both of those petitions for inter partes review for two other patents asserted by Juniper in the litigation (the '612 and '752 patents).
+The Patent and Trademark Office granted both of those petitions and instituted trials to take place in August 2014 and September 2014.
 Should any claim challenged in our reexamination requests be finally determined to be valid and patentable, we may be precluded in litigation from challenging any such patent claim on invalidity grounds that were or could have been raised during the inter partes reexamination proceedings.

 The judge has issued a scheduling order which sets forth the current expectation for important events in the lawsuit, although no assurances can be given that the schedule will not change.
 On June 18, 2012 and on October 12, 2012, Juniper served infringement contentions, which, among other things, assert that each of our products that run our PAN-OS operating system infringes each of the Juniper patents-in-suit.
 We served our invalidity contentions on Juniper on July 18, 2012 and, for the newly-asserted patents, on November 19, 2012.
-Each party served its opening expert report on April 12, 2013, and rebuttal expert report on May 13, 2013, with any supplemental expert report to be served on June 11, 2013.
-A claims construction hearing, also known as a Markman hearing, as well as motions for summary judgment, are scheduled to be heard on November 11, 2013, and a trial date has been scheduled for February 24, 2014.
-Pursuant to the Court's general standing order, the February 2014 trial will be limited to determining whether the patents (other than the '634 and '752 patents) are valid and whether we infringe one or more valid patents.
-Thereafter, the Court will rule on any post-trial motions and enter a judgment on validity and infringement.
+Each party served its opening expert report on April 12, 2013, and rebuttal expert report on May 13, 2013, and supplemental expert reports on June 11, 2013.
+The parties filed opening and responsive briefs regarding claim construction (also known as Markman), filed their opening summary judgment briefs on August 20, 2013, and filed opposition briefs and additional summary judgment motions on September 12, 2013.
+A hearing to resolve claim construction issues, as well as motions for summary judgment, was heard on November 15, 2013, and a trial began on February 24, 2014.

+The Court issued an order on February 6, 2014, in which the Court construed several disputed claim limitations, granted Juniper's motion for summary judgment of assignor estoppel, denied Juniper's motion for summary judgment of infringement, and granted in part and denied in part our motion for summary judgment of non-infringement.
+Pursuant to the Court's general standing order, the February 2014 trial will be limited to determining whether we infringe one or more of the asserted patents.
+Thereafter, the Court will rule on any post-trial motions and enter a judgment on infringement.
 According to the Court's general standing order, if Juniper were to prevail on one or more of its patents, a subsequent trial on damages would be scheduled following an appeal on the liability issues to the appellate court.